What Is the Best TRT Protocol?

 However, it's generally advisable to minimise aromatase inhibitors when possible due to their associated side effects.
 Excessively lowering oestrogen levels can adversely affect bone density, joint health, epithelial health, and lipid profile, increasing the likelihood of other medical conditions.

 Nevertheless, aromatase inhibitors may be necessary for individuals with excess adipose tissue or those genetically predisposed to elevated oestrogen levels (identified through blood tests or genetic testing).
-For others, reducing oestrogen to manageable levels can be achieved through lower or splitting doses.
+For others, reducing oestrogen to manageable levels can be achieved through lower or split doses.

 Preferences and time constraints differ among men regarding daily injections of testosterone and HCG.
 While some may prioritise investing extra time and effort for optimal results, others may prioritise convenience.